utkarshpathak-03/web-dev-showcase/README.md

 # web-dev-showcase
-A showcase repository featuring interactive web applications, frontend dashboards, and UI features built using React, JavaScript, and Tailwind CSS.
+A collection of personal web applications and UI projects built with React and Tailwind CSS.

+📁 Projects

+1. WorkPulse
+A clean, responsive dashboard for tracking employee leave and attendance.
+Built with custom Tailwind styling, interactive tab navigation, and Lucide React icons.

+🛠️ Tech Stack
+React
+Tailwind
+CSSLucide React